Tensae-abita/Tensae-abita/README.md

 Former **CTO at CocaiExpress**, where I led product and engineering and helped build a platform serving **20,000+ users**.

-I specialize in taking products **from idea → architecture → development → deployment → scale**.
+I specialize in taking products from **idea → architecture → development → deployment**.

 ---